diracleo/vue-scrubbable-video/README.md

 import Vue from 'vue'
 import App from './App.vue'
-import EnlargeableImage from '@diracleo/vue-enlargeable-image';
+import ScrubbableVideo from '@diracleo/vue-scrubbable-video';

-Vue.use(EnlargeableImage)
+Vue.use(ScrubbableVideo)

 new Vue({
   el: 'body',